neubot/neubot/doc/FAQ.rst

 4.7.
 What does measuring goodput mean?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Neubot tests DOES NOT measure the speed of your broadband Internet
+Neubot tests *does not* measure the speed of your broadband Internet
-connection, but rather the goodput, i.e. *the application-level
+connection, but rather the `goodput`_, i.e. *the application-level
 achievable speed in the moment of the measurement*.
 The result will
 suffer if, for example: